jssteinberg/some-makeup/src/routes/about/index.md

 # About

 This site is developed by [Johan Sebergsen Steinberg](/johan), using Sveltekit.
-Source code on Github.
+Source code is on Github.